benschulz/paxakos/README.md

    2. Conflict `(CoordNum, Option<(CoordNum, LogEntry)>)`

-      A rejection is sent with the highest observed coordination number so far.
+      A rejection is sent with the greatest observed coordination number so far.
 For the special case that the round has already converged and the node still has it available, it will send it along as well.